 I will explain these options line by line.

-is used for determining local IP address on which the server will listen.
+local is used for determining local IP address on which the server will listen.
 It should be used only if there are more than one network interfaces available.

-determines the listening port.
+port determines the listening port.
 I use port 9080.
 Actually it does not matter which port you will use, you just have to set the same port for clients.

-sets the network protocol by which server will communicate with clients.
+proto sets the network protocol by which server will communicate with clients.
 You can choose between tcp and udp.
 If you are not familiar with these protocols, I just say, that UDP is less reliable and should be used only on local networks (LAN).
 For connections over the Internet, use TCP.

-- opposite is dev tun.
+dev tap - opposite is dev tun.
 The difference between these options is, that if you want your clients to have access to server's network, you should use dev tun.
 TAP is used for bridging on server's side.

 server says that you are the server.
 Then comes VPN network address and subnet mask.
 It should be selected carefully and watch for various network collisions - if you have your PC connected to a network 192.168.1.0, you can not use this network for your VPN too.
 If you are not familiar with subnetting, I just explain my example: subnet mask says where network begins and where it ends.
 I have network 10.1.0.0 and mask 255.255.255.224 says, that I can use IP addresses 10.1.0.0 - 10.1.0.32.
 This article should be helpful.
-Also your server will automatically get the first address from the range, in this case it is 10.1.0.1.
+Also your server will automatically get the first address from the range, in this case it is 10.1.0.1.client-to-client option enables your clients to connect one to another.
+If you do not add this option, your clients will be able to connect only to server, not to other client.
+So with this option you can actually act as a network switch.

 keepalive causes ping-like messages to be sent so that each side knows when the other side has gone down.
 In this case, it says, that "ping" will be sent every 10 seconds and assume that remote side is down, if no ping is received in 120 seconds.